What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

-Did you know more than one-half of your home’s energy costs are related to heating and cooling?
-That is the reason why it’s critical to have an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, measures how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save homeowners money and promote sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save customers money and stimulate sustainability.

 • Save Americans $1.9 billion annually.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, nothing, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+Currently, next to nothing, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Bloomfield soon, highly energy-efficient furnaces are already available.
-Discover how these furnaces can save dollars each month off your energy bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
+Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces